lykaina/echidna/README.md

 There are 20 Ops, from G - Z.

 The interpreter has a known problem with the if/while loops on while mode that i am unsure how to fix.

-At the moment, i feel it's lacking in ops, and i think i can be willing to have ops 0-9 and A-F if needed (i wanted to reserve those for hex input).